Table of Contents

 - Place the bread in the center of the oven and bake for 25-30 minutes (or until golden brown).

-A loaf that refuses to rise can feel like a major letdown, but it happens to everyone.
+A loaf that refuses to rise can feel like a significant letdown, but it happens to everyone.
 Here are a few reasons this might occur:

 - Old Yeast: Yeast has a shelf life.
 Always check the expiration date.